 |

-Kasia Madalinksa is a MS student working on the invasive spotted lanternfly life history and management in NJ agriculture.
+Kasia Madalinksa is a PhD student working on the invasive spotted lanternfly studying their life history and management in NJ agriculture.
+She has also managed a trapping and survey network of SLF since 2020.
 Kasia received her BS at Temple University.

 |